jnhthomp/ClassNotes/LearnWithLeon/06-CSSReviewAndResponsive/06-CSSReviewAndResponsive.md

 `<Footer>` Group content at the end of a document
 ## Let's Mark Up
 BBC Solution
+Lets try marking up the bbc site that was homework a while ago Use the image in 'class06-materials' for reference
+We will do this in only html right now

+Looking at the header we can see there is a nav inside Inside of that nav there are images and list of links

+Then the next area is probably going to be a section and inside of it there could be considered two more sections containing image, h1, span, and h2 tags as needed
+For some of these we might even set these as background images in html instead of using an image tag

+Then below that follows a very similar pattern having a section with subsections to hold the images and titles One could consider these small subsections at the bottom an article but don't have to be

 ## CSS (Review)
 Where does CSS go?
 There are three places that CSS CAN go but only 1 place that it SHOULD go